wqb-uestc/DQA/README.md

 - If you are interested in evaluating the performance of your de-raining algorithm:

-(1) Please download our pre-trained DQA model (https://drive.google.com/open?id=190vuiTEsF5KmwKV8iXmGLFE_3Jjdgp_O) and put it into the root directory of `\DQA-master'.
+(1) Please download our pre-trained DQA model (https://drive.google.com/open?id=190vuiTEsF5KmwKV8iXmGLFE_3Jjdgp_O) and put it into the root directory of '\DQA-master'.

-(2) put all your de-rained images into the 'derain-data' folder and directly run the script of `demo.py'.
-The qualities of all de-rained images would be saved  in `evaluation-result.txt' and the mean quality of all images would be shown in your runner window.
+(2) put all your de-rained images into the 'derain-data' folder and directly run the script of 'demo.py'.
+The qualities of all de-rained images would be saved  in 'evaluation-result.txt' and the mean quality of all images would be shown in your runner window.

 - If you are interested in developing the DQA model:

-(1) Please download the IVIPC-DQA database (https://drive.google.com/open?id=1Pe17CX0WN3kK3GH18femUyrW2sBYDMVl) and put it into the directory of `\DQA-master\dataset` .
+(1) Please download the IVIPC-DQA database (https://drive.google.com/open?id=1Pe17CX0WN3kK3GH18femUyrW2sBYDMVl) and put it into the directory of '\DQA-master\dataset` .

-(2) Run `creattestid.py' to randomly separate the IVIPC-DQA database into the non-overlapped training and testing sets.
-The ID of all test images would be saved in the file of `test_id.txt'.
+(2) Run 'creattestid.py' to randomly separate the IVIPC-DQA database into the non-overlapped training and testing sets.
+The ID of all test images would be saved in the file of 'test_id.txt'.

-It is noted that the default values of `test_id.txt' are used for replicating the results reported in our paper.
-The users could run `creattestid.py' to override `test_id.txt' and generate your custom training and testing sets.
+It is noted that the default values of 'test_id.txt' are used for replicating the results reported in our paper.
+The users could run 'creattestid.py' to override 'test_id.txt' and generate your custom training and testing sets.

-(3) Run `dqa.py' to conduct 10 times of training and testing trials on `test_id.txt'.
+(3) Run 'dqa.py' to conduct 10 times of training and testing trials on 'test_id.txt'.

 ### Opinion-unaware Metrics

-Run ou-metric.m in matlab to get a result of NIQE,QAC,LPSI,ILNIQE algorithm in `OU metric` folder .
+Run ou-metric.m in matlab to get a result of NIQE,QAC,LPSI,ILNIQE algorithm in 'OU metric` folder .